 Compare AI gateway alternatives without staying stuck in feature-checklist mode.

 Most teams do not need another generic alternatives page.
-They need a shortlist that separates gateway-only control, operator workflow, rollout depth, and the path into broader governed internal AI usage.
+They need a shortlist that separates gateway-only control, console workflow, deployment depth, managed MCP tool access, and the path into broader internal AI usage.

-Use this hub to move from competitor research into proof-heavy pages for Posturio architecture, SDK examples, and the live hosted AI Gateway evaluation path.
+Use this hub to move from competitor research into Posturio architecture, SDK examples, and the live AI Gateway evaluation path.

 What to separate